-An alternative is to use an inclined infeed tray to the filler.
+An alternative is to use an inclined infeed tray to the filling machine.
 Ampules are loaded on the tray and gravity prevents them falling.
-Gravity also drives them to the filler.
+Gravity also drives them to the filling machine.

 At the table or tray discharge, the ampules are single filed into the filler where they are captured in pockets in either a trunnion chain or a walking beam.

 These move the ampule into the filling section.
 Filling needles are lowered into the lower chamber of the ampule and the product is dispensed.
 Filling can be with piston, peristaltic, gear or other pump or by time-pressure.
 It is critical that no splashing or dripping occur in the upper portion of the ampule.
 If there is any product in the upper chamber, it will be burned during sealing, ruining the product.